mrismanaziz/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.